jparrill/hypershift-disconnected/docs/content/Dual/hostedcluster/baremetalhost.md

 clusters    hosted   hosted    3                               False         False        4.14.0-0.nightly-2023-08-29-102237                                      Minimum availability requires 3 replicas, current 0 available
 ```

-So now we need to wait until the Nodes join the cluster.
-The Agents will give you some hints about in which stage they are and what is the status.
-Initially they does not post any status, but eventually they will.
+So now, we need to wait until the nodes join the cluster.
+The Agents will provide updates on their current stage and status.
+Initially, they may not post any status, but eventually, they will.